Sky Tonight

 Where is IC0418 right now?

 IC0418 is located in the constellation Lepus, at right ascension 05h 27m 28s" and declination -12° 41' 50s.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 3 degrees toward the west-southwest from your location, with an apparent magnitude of 9.44.

 Finder Chart for IC0418